Skip to content

 retention_policy: "90d"

 This registry acts as a contract between OT and IT layers.
-Every telemetry payload should be enriched with canonical_id, timestamp, value, quality, and metadata fields before leaving the edge node.
+Every telemetry payload should be enriched with canonical_id, timestamp, value, quality, and metadata fields before leaving the edge node, so that no consumer ever has to reverse-engineer what a raw address meant.

 Once normalized, telemetry must traverse a publish-subscribe backbone without triggering broadcast storms or creating consumer bottlenecks.
 Deterministic routing requires strict topic partitioning aligned with physical and logical asset boundaries.
-Enforcing well-defined MQTT Topic Hierarchies enables predictable namespace resolution, simplifies role-based access control, and allows downstream consumers to subscribe to granular machine states without parsing unstructured JSON blobs.
+Enforcing well-defined MQTT topic hierarchies enables predictable namespace resolution, simplifies role-based access control, and lets downstream consumers subscribe to granular machine states without parsing unstructured JSON blobs.

 • factory/plant_a/line_03/cnc_07/state/availability